copperspice/cs_mingw_w64/README.md

 ### License

-* MinGW is licensed under: GPL 3, GPL 2, BSD, LGPL 3, and LGPL 2.1
+* MinGW-w64 is licensed under: GPL 3, GPL 2, BSD, LGPL 3, and LGPL 2.1

 * GCC is licensed under both GPL 3 or GPL 2.